An Introduction to Vehicle Dynamics, Energy and Power

 Diehard gearheads enjoy a hidden advantage when it comes to understanding physics because the magic of it is revealed and demonstrated to them every day in their jobs, projects and even motorsports events.
-The experience you already have building and tuning cars or motorcycles is equivalent to you own personal Physics 101 lab.
-Physics for Gearheads completes the course by explaining the basic physics behind the automotive functions you already deal with everyday.
+The experience you already have building and tuning cars or motorcycles is equivalent to your own personal Physics 101 lab.
+Physics for Gearheads completes the course by explaining the basic physics behind the automotive functions you already deal with every day.

 Engine guys will appreciate the wealth of formulas and equations defining critical functions such as mean piston speed and acceleration and the effects of rod ratio on power and torque production.
 The underlying greatness of this book is seen in the simple explanations of complex subjects and concepts and how to incorporate simple basic math to describe your own problems and derive effective solutions.